ZAPPA PLAYS ZAPPA, 2006-2013

 THE ZAPPA FAMILY TRUST

-This trust, run by Zappa's wife Gail and her children, is administering all Zappa business other than the Rykodisc catalogue
+This trust, run by Zappa's wife Gail and her children, is administering all Zappa business.
+Since 2012 it also includes the entire CD catalogue (formerly

 and videos, granting permissions to play the scores in public and controlling the tape archive.
 Ever since Zappa's death, fans have been lobbying for more releases from the tapes.
 Rumours circulate about the contents of unfinished projects and treasures that Gail Zappa would be obstructing to be released.
 The content of Zappa's will hasn't been made public, but you have to take into account that Zappa himself has expressed that with "Ahead of their time" he found that the number of live compilations from the tapes had been sufficient.
 He saw no use in coming up with still more versions of the same songs.